Africa–China economic relations: Incentives for cooperation

+Education in China

+Development Reimagined reports that China hosted 74,011 students from 24 African countries in 2017 thanks to overall growth of 258% from 2011 to 2017.
+By 2017, the top African student population are from Ghana, Nigeria, Mauritius, Kenya and Sudan.

+In 2018, the Chinese government announced at the triennial Forum on China-Africa Cooperation that China would increase its scholarship offerings to African students from 30,000 in 2015 to 50,000.
+According to the Ministry of Education of the People's Republic of China, 81,562 African students studied in China in 2018, a 770% increase compared to 1996.
+China is now the second largest African student-hosting country behind France.

+In 2020, according to UNESCO's Global Annual Education Report, China offered 12,000 university scholarships to African students for the next academic year, to support their studies at Chinese universities.

+By 2022, China is predicted to host more Nigerians than either the UK or the US.

 Overview of trade

 Chinese world trade has grown rapidly over the last decades.
 Total trade was roughly $100 US billion in 1990, 500 billion in 2000, 850 billion in 2004, 1400 billion in 2005, and 2200 billion in 2007.
 That computes to an over 20-fold increase in under 20 years and an annualized growth rate of nearly 18%.
 More remarkably, the vast majority of China's growth has taken place in the past decade; in other words, not only is the size of China's trade growing, the rate of the growth is accelerating.
 Thanks to the decades-old Chinese diaspora, the economic dynamism of PRC embassies, China's low-cost manufacturing industry, an efficient export engine, and an exchange rate that until 2010 has been held deliberately low, China's global trade has thrived.

 Its economic interests in Africa have increased dramatically since the 1990s.
 The most prominent Chinese corporate actors are state-owned enterprises.
 The majority of Chinese economic activity in Africa is in the sectors of energy, mining, construction, telecommunications, and finance.

 In context of China's total trade, Africa actually comprises only a small part.
 In 2007, Sino-African trade rose $73b, 3.4% of China's $2173b total, far lower than the EU ($356b, 16.4%), the USA ($302b, 13.9%), and Japan ($236b, 10.9%).

 China is Africa's first trading partner since it surpassed the United States in 2009.